 Corpus linguistics research

-Explore our work in corpus linguistics, one of our areas of expertise in linguistics
+Explore our work in corpus linguistics

 In corpus linguistics, we look at the way language is used in different regions, genres and situations.